-The long-awaited and much anticipated heavy lift rocket from SpaceX has become most powerful and capable rocket presently in service around the world after its debut launch on its maiden voyage from LC-39A at the Kennedy Space Center on Tuesday, 6 February.
+The long-awaited and much anticipated heavy lift rocket from SpaceX has become the most powerful and capable rocket presently in service around the world after its debut launch from LC-39A at the Kennedy Space Center on Tuesday, 6 February.
 The historic launch set sail near the end of its available window at 15:45 pm Eastern.

-The highly-SpaceX’s heavy lift rocket, the Falcon Heavy, has become the most powerful and capable rocket currently in service around the world.
+The highly-anticipated heavy lift rocket, the Falcon Heavy, has become the most powerful and capable rocket currently in service around the world.

 Standing 229.6 ft (70 m) tall and 39.9 ft (12.2 m) wide and producing 5,548,500 pounds of thrust, max, in vacuum, the Falcon Heavy is capable of placing: